simultaneous equation

 x = 3.25

-If you have further questions or enquiries concerning this article, kindly drop them at the comment section below.
+If you have further questions or enquiries concerning this article, kindly drop them in the comment section below.
 We respond to all in a very short time.
 Do not forget to share this article across your social media handles.